OJWatson/ojwatson.co.uk/content/authors/ojwatson/_index.md

 - icon: github
   icon_pack: fab
   link: https://github.com/ojwatson

 superuser: true

 user_groups:
 - Researchers
 - Visitors
 ---

-I am a Lecturer and Imperial College Research Fellow (Eric and Wendy Schmidt AI in Science Fellow) at Imperial College London, working within [I-X](https://ix.imperial.ac.uk/) and the [MRC Centre for Global Infectious Disease Analysis](https://www.imperial.ac.uk/mrc-global-infectious-disease-analysis/).
+I am a Lecturer (Assistant Professor) in the Department of Infectious Disease Epidemiology, School of Public Health, Imperial College London, and an Imperial College Research Fellow (Eric and Wendy Schmidt AI in Science Fellow).

-My research sits at the intersection of infectious disease modelling and mortality estimation.
-I build reproducible statistical and computational tools (often in R) to support decision-making and to improve the availability and quality of data, with applications including malaria and COVID-19.
+I work at the intersection of infectious disease modelling, health emergencies, and AI.
+My focus is on building and sharing reproducible models and data tools that support public health decision-making and strengthen data equity.

-I am motivated by reducing global health inequalities, particularly through sustainable systems that strengthen data equity and enable timely, transparent analysis for policy.

-Previously, I was a [Schmidt Science Fellow](https://schmidtsciencefellows.org/) at the London School of Hygiene and Tropical Medicine.
-Before that I completed postdoctoral research at Brown University and completed my PhD in Infectious Disease Modelling at Imperial College London.
+Previously, I was a [Schmidt Science Fellow](https://schmidtsciencefellows.org/) at the London School of Hygiene and Tropical Medicine, and held postdoctoral positions at Brown University and Imperial College London.

-I am a Lecturer (Assistant Professor) in the Department of Infectious Disease Epidemiology, School of Public Health, Imperial College London.
-I work at the intersection of infectious disease modelling, health emergencies, and AI, developing models and data tools to support decision-making in malaria control, pandemic preparedness, and humanitarian response.